almazan/paiss/README.md

 ### Linux / MacOS

-First, download and install appropriate version of miniconda using instructions the instructions for [MacOS](https://conda.io/docs/user-guide/install/macos.html) or [Linux](https://conda.io/docs/user-guide/install/linux.html).
+First, download and install the appropriate version of miniconda following the instructions for [MacOS](https://conda.io/docs/user-guide/install/macos.html) or [Linux](https://conda.io/docs/user-guide/install/linux.html).

 Then run the following commands: